buddydeus/jshow-cli/README.md

 - `name: string` - Command name (required)
 - `force: boolean` - Whether to force override if command with same name exists (default: `false`)
-- `plugins: string[]` - List of plugin names to use for this command

 #### Instance Properties